jantic/DeOldify/README.md

 From there you can start running the notebooks in Jupyter Lab, via the url they provide you in the console.

-#### Docker
+#### Docker for jupyter

-You can build and run the docker using the foloowing process:
+You can build and run the docker using the following process:

 Cloning
 ```console